The wandering domain problem for attracting polynomial skew products: Lower bounds of derivatives along the orbits

 {\bf Starting step.} We take the trivial case $n=0$ as the starting step of the induction.

 {\bf Inductive step.} Now let $n_0$ be a positive integer and assume that the lemma holds under the additional assumption that $n<n_0$.
 Let us consider an $f$-orbit $(w_j)_{j=0}^n$ satisfying the assumption of the lemma with $n=n_0$.
+Note that existence of such an orbit implies that $n_0\ge N$.